Choose your van

 Our table shows you the average monthly leasing costs for a number of popular models:

-Road tax and warranty could be included, so you don’t have the additional costs but do have peace of mind for any repairs
+Road tax and warranty could be included, so you don’t have the additional costs

 You don’t have any responsibility for the van at the end of the contract and can hand it back and start over with a new lease

 Work out how much you can afford to spend per month to lease.
-Don’t forget running costs such as fuel and any insurance you might need for the van or its contents.
+Don’t forget running costs such as fuel and any insurance you need for the van or its contents.

 It’s easy to start your search and you can refine it depending on your monthly budget, preferred length of contract, projected mileage, and make and model of van.